-A. Within 30 days of execution of this PA, the City shall undertake a study to determine the presence of Traditional Cultural Properties (TCP) within the APE, which includes cultural landscapes if present.
+A. Through preliminary cultural resources research for the Project, the FTA and the City have only identified one Traditional Cultural Property (TCP), the Chinatown Historic District.
+Within thirty (30) days of execution of this PA, the City shall undertake a study, at the request of the consulting parties, to determine the presence of previously unidentified TCPs within the APE, which includes cultural landscapes if present.
 Prior to construction commencement, the City shall meet with the SHPD, consulting parties, and other parties with expertise, including Native Hawaiian organizations (NHOs) to discuss and identify potential TCPs, as defined by the National Register Bulletin 38, Guidelines for Evaluating and Documenting Traditional Cultural Properties.
-Building on cultural practices analysis already completed to address State Act 50 requirements, the City shall undertake studies to evaluate these TCPs for NRHP eligibility in accordance with guidance in National Register Bulletin 38.
+Building on cultural practices analysis already completed to address Act 50, Session Laws of Hawaii 2000 requirements, the City shall undertake studies to evaluate these TCPs for NRHP eligibility in accordance with guidance in National Register Bulletin 38.
 The TCP study shall be completed by qualified staff with experience in ethnographic studies and TCP assessments for NRHP eligibility.

 If FTA determines that eligible TCPs are present, the City will complete effects assessments and seek SHPD concurrence on both eligibility and effects determinations.
-SHPD will have 30 days to review eligibility and effect determinations.
-If FTA or the SHPD determine that there are adverse effects to eligible TCPs, the City shall meet with consulting parties to identify measures to avoid, minimize, or mitigate adverse effects.
+SHPD will have thirty (30) days to review eligibility and effect determinations.
+If FTA or the SHPD determine that there are adverse effects on eligible TCPs, the City shall meet with consulting parties to identify measures to avoid, minimize, or mitigate adverse effects.
 The City will complete all fieldwork, eligibility and effects determination, and consultation to develop treatment measures prior to the commencement of construction.
 The City shall complete any treatment measures prior to undertaking each construction phase that would adversely affect a TCP.
 Regardless of effect determination, the City will complete NRHP nominations for properties that meet the NRHP criteria for TCPs.
-The SHPD, NPS and consulting parties, including NHOs, will review draft NRHP nominations and provide comments within 30 days of receipt.
+The SHPD, NPS and consulting parties, including NHOs, will review draft NRHP nominations and provide comments within thirty (30) days of receipt.
 The City will consider all comments when completing final NRHP nominations.
 The City will submit final NRHP nominations to SHPD.